Leadership Fellows Program

 - Three letters of recommendation

 November TBD (Banquet)

-Applications for the 2016/2017 Leadership Fellows Program must be received by the Director of The Academy Leadership Fellows Program by September 14, 2015.
-As stated above, applications must be accompanied by a completed application form, a $100 application fee for each pastor, and the above-stated three letters of recommendation.
+Applications for the Leadership Fellows Program must be received by the Director of The Academy Leadership Fellows Program by the second Monday in September.
+As stated above, applications must be accompanied by a completed application form, a $100 application fee for each team, and the above-stated three letters of recommendation.